8051Enthusiast/yabo/doc/intro.md

 ```
 As `+` has a length of zero, the two choices are placed right after one another.

-`if` patterns can be combined with `and` and `or`, like `multiple_choice if a and c or b and d`.
-Parentheses are not allowed in order to keep the pattern in disjunctive normal form for easier semantic analysis.

 ### `then` and `else`
-There are two binary operators, `then` and `else`, that allow handling backtracking within one expression.
+There are two binary operators, `then` and `else`, that allow handling failing within one expression.
 `a then b` first evaluates `a` and if it succeeds, it then evaluates and returns the value of `b`.
 `a else b` first evaluates `a` and if it succeeds, it returns the value of `a`.
 Otherwise, it evaluates and returns the value of `b`.
-`then` has lower precedence than `else`, so it can essentially be used to replicate the functionality of `if` statements:
+`then` has lower precedence compared to `else`, so it can essentially be used to replicate the functionality of `if` statements:
 `x if 0 then foo else bar` would evaluate `foo` if `x` is `0`, and to `bar` otherwise.

+As a convenience, there's also the `when?` function, which fails if the argument is false:
+`when?(foo > bar) then foo else bar` would evaluate `foo` if `foo` is greater than `bar`, and to `bar` otherwise.

 Recursive Structures and Thunks
 -------------------------------